FAQs About Albright’s Raw Dog Food

 What's in Albright’s raw dog food?

-All ingredients are human-grade quality, but (not least because it contains ground bone and eggshell) this is pet food, and should never be consumed by humans.
+All ingredients are North American-sourced, human-grade quality, but (not least because it contains ground bone and eggshell) this is pet food, and should never be consumed by humans.

 Details of the provenance and complete nourishment found in all ingredients can be seen on the Ingredient Benefits page.